Public Data Catalogue

 When a switch is clicked the view list to the right will populate with data, with what we call views.
 Views have been created from source data layers and display one spatial variable of a data set.

-- The views can be ordered by title, date, or searched by keyword.
+- The views can be searched by keyword.

 - Clicking the “Filter activated views” button will remove all the views from the list except for the ones you have selected.

-At the bottom of the view list, you can filter views by component (the type of view); classes (keywords relating to the view); or collections (the theme or target that the view is associated with).
+Using the “Advanced Filter” option, located at the top of the view panel, you can filter views by type of view (vector, raster, story map, etc.) or collections (the theme or target that the view is associated with).

 How do I adjust the menus?